Pak Choi

 Fertilising

-One of our pak choi growing tips is to apply natural fertilisers such as fish emulsion every month for the best results.
+One of our tips is to apply natural fertilisers such as fish emulsion every month for the best results.

 Watering

 Pak Choi is best grown in the dry season in the tropics, so it will need regular watering.
-One good watering a day should do the job.
+However, one good watering a day should do the job.

 Pests and Diseases

-Pak Choi very attractive to a number of pests that can do serious damage.
-These include aphids, slugs, leafminers and whiteflies.
+Pak Choi is attractive to a number of pests that can do serious damage.
+Indeed these include aphids, slugs, leafminers and whiteflies.

-The best advice to avoid pests is to rotate crops and only use pathogen-free seed.
-Then apply fungicides if and when problems emerge.
+The best advice to avoid pests when growing pak choi is to rotate crops and only use pathogen-free seed.
+However you can apply fungicides if and when problems emerge.

 Regular application of ‘white oil’ can help address these pests.
-White oil is an effective organic pesticide that you can make at home.
+So white oil is an effective organic pesticide that you can make at home.
+However neem oil also does a great job.
+In addition, it is organic and does not kill beneficial insects with hard shells or bees.

 Pak choi can be eaten raw in salads, or you can put it on a sandwich instead of lettuce.
 However, most commonly it is eaten cooked.
 Consequently, this includes on the stovetop in a soup, as a stir-fry or in fried rice dish.